Indoor cats are safer than ever, and often more bored than we realize.

 For many cats, the most meaningful stimulation comes from their environment itself.
 Where they can sit.
 What they can see.
 How many choices they have throughout the day.
 A home that looks the same from every angle and offers the same experiences hour after hour can start to feel flat, even if toys are available.

 Simple environmental changes often have more impact than adding new toys.
 Access to windows allows cats to observe movement, light, weather, and sounds that change constantly.
-Vertical spaces such as shelves, cat trees, or sturdy furniture give cats different vantage points and a sense of control over their surroundings.
+Vertical spaces such as shelves, well-designed cat trees, or sturdy furniture give cats different vantage points and a sense of control over their surroundings.
 Quiet, tucked-away spots provide places to disengage and reset, which is just as important as stimulation.

 Enrichment also comes from variety, not constant novelty.
 A slightly rearranged room, a new perch location, or rotating which spaces are accessible can refresh a cat’s environment without overwhelming them.
 These changes encourage exploration and attention in ways that feel natural rather than forced.